smkerr/smkerr.github.io/index.md

 ---

 # About :wave:
-I'm Steve, a self-identified data enthusiast!
-I'm currently pursuing my [MSc. in Data Science for Public Policy](https://www.hertie-school.org/en/mds) at the [Hertie School](https://www.hertie-school.org/en/) in Berlin while also working for [CPC Analytics](https://www.cpc-analytics.com).
-I’m passionate about harnessing data to solve societal problems.
+I'm Steve, a self-identified data enthusiast with a passion for the public good.
+I'm currently pursuing my [MSc. in Data Science for Public Policy](https://www.hertie-school.org/en/mds) at the [Hertie School](https://www.hertie-school.org/en/) in Berlin while also working on global health topics as a Junior Data Scientist with [CPC Analytics](https://www.cpc-analytics.com).

 # My interests :mag:
 I've got a broad range of policy interests including:
 * global health
-* economic development
+* development aid
 * government spending
 * demographic analysis
 * housing policy